ilyaperepelitsa/CV/README.md

 them and not do it from scratch.

 * Common learning - I started putting together some basic sklearn custom transformers.
-I want to pick it up
+I want to pick it up later and make them work properly with p

 ### Matplotlib